 Any medical expenses incurred up to the date of the resolution of your claim that have been paid by Medicare will have to be repaid out of any compensation received.

 If you are a member of a private health fund, you may also have an obligation to refund monies paid by your private health insurer connected with the treatment of your asbestos- related disease.
 It is also possible that your private health insurer will restrict future benefits after compensation has been received.

 Will a claim for compensation affect my pension?

 Receiving lump sum compensation can have an effect on payments from the Department of Social Security (DSS).
 Generally, your pension or other benefit will only be affected if you are receiving a DSS benefit and make a claim for lost earnings or a loss of your earning capacity.

 You (or your partner) may be precluded from receiving social security payments for a period of time known as the ‘preclusion period’.
 The length of the preclusion period depends on the size of the compensation amount awarded.

 What is involved in claiming compensation for exposure to asbestos?

 You must also establish when, where and how you were exposed to asbestos.
-Once our asbestos lawyers have identified where and how you were exposed to asbestos, we will have the name(s) of potential organisation(s) to bring your asbestos claim against.
+Once our asbestos lawyers have identified where and how you were exposed to asbestos, we will have the name(s) of potential organisation(s) to bring your claim against.
 The organisation(s) against whom a claim is brought are called Defendants.

-Once it is established that you have a viable claim for damages, Slater and Gordon's asbestos lawyers will handle your asbestos claim on a No Win - No Fee™ basis.
-This means that you are only liable to Slater and Gordon for the costs incurred in your asbestos claim, if your claim is successful.
+Once it is established that you have a viable claim for damages, Slater and Gordon's asbestos lawyers will handle your claim on a No Win - No Fee™ basis.
+This means that you are only liable to Slater and Gordon for the costs incurred in your claim, if your claim is successful.

 The No Win - No Fee™, Fee and Retainer Agreement explains fully the terms and conditions, including how legal costs are calculated.